 Yes, when a professor gives an assignment there’s always a rush of students trying to complete it the last couple of days before it’s due.
 Don’t procrastinate!

 What other services are available to students through the Production Office?

-Students go to the production office to schedule time in editing bays, which are equipped with Final Cut Pro.
+Students go to the production office to schedule time in editing bays.
 Hours for editing are Monday-Friday 9am-5pm.

 Students are always welcome to come to the office with production questions or to unlock facilities.